dsm23/ui-dependencies/readme.md

 ### Prerequisites

 - Clone this repository and run `npm install`.
-- Ensure that `snyk` and `snyk-to-html` are installed globally on your machine.
+- Ensure that `snyk` and `snyk-to-html` are installed globally on your machine. `npm i -g snyk snyk-to-html`
 - Ensure you access to create folders on https://ibm.ent.box.com/folder/40373591140 by requesting access from the Platform Team in slack.

 ### 1. Adding new dependencies